CSS-T Codes from Reed Muller Codes: Abstract

 \section{Abstract}

-{CSS-T codes are a class of stabilizer codes introduced by Rengaswami et al with desired properties for quantum fault-tolerance.
-In this work, we give a comprehensive study of CSS-T codes built from Reed-Muller codes.
-These classical codes allow for the construction of CSS-T code families with non-vanishing asymptotic rate up to $\frac{1}{2}$ and possibly diverging minimum distance.
-This desirable property enables constant overhead magic state distillation.}
+CSS-T codes are a class of stabilizer codes introduced by Rengaswamy \emph{et al} with desired properties for quantum fault-tolerance.
+In this work, we comprehensively study non-degenerate CSS-T codes built from Reed-Muller codes.
+These classical codes allow for constructing CSS-T code families with nonvanishing asymptotic rates up to $\frac{1}2$ and possibly diverging minimum distance when non-degenerate.